-In this final section we present a brief analysis of the effects of changing $\lambda$ .
-To assess the sensitivity, of detecting significant correlations, to changes in the parameter $\lambda$ , we repeated the analysis based on $\zeta(0)$ while systematically increasing $\lambda$ from 0 to 16 seconds in 0.1 second steps.
-We used the 'exceedence proportion' as an index of the overall or 'omnibus' sensitivity to significant correlations.
+detecting significant correlations to changes in the parameter $\lambda$ , we repeated the analysis based on $\zeta(0)$ while systematically increasing $\lambda$ from 0 to 16 s in 0.1-s steps.
+We used the "exceedence proportion" as an index of the overall or "omnibus" sensitivity to significant correlations.
 The exceedence proportion is the proportion of voxels in the SPM{z} that are above threshold.
-This exceedence proportion has been used for some years as a rough guide to the omnibus significance of SPMs (Friston et al 1990) and has recently been the subject of some rigourous statistical analysis (Worsley & Vandal - submitted).
+This exceedence proportion has been used for some years as a rough guide to the omnibus significance of SPMs [Friston et al., 1990] and has recently been the subject of some rigorous statistical analysis [Worsley and Vandal, submitted].

-The results of this analysis are presented in figure 9 (top).
-The first thing to note is that the greatest exceedence proportion is obtained for values of $\lambda$ in the range 6 - 8 seconds.
-The value of used in previous section (7.69) is marginally suboptimal (the best value was 6.6 seconds).
-One explanation for this was found in a closer analysis of these results:
+The results of this analysis are presented in Figure 9 (top).
+The first thing to note is that the greatest exceedence proportion is obtained for values of $\lambda$ in the range 6 to 8 s.
+The value used in the previous